Securing your Facebook Account from Hackers

 -

 The attacker then logs into your profile and changes your phone number, email address and password.
-At this point you are now locked out and will have great difficulty regaining access.
+You are now locked out and will have great difficulty regaining access.

 Urgency or Fear Tactics